SR80-app/SR80-Manuals/user-manual.md

 **Step 1 — Log the customer contact:**

 1. Call or contact the customer about the unfixable item
-2. Open the job and find the Totaled item
+2. Open the job and find the Junk item
 3. Tap **Customer Contacted**
 4. If the customer has additional contacts on file, you'll see a **"Who did you reach?"** picker at the top — select the customer themselves or a specific contact.
 If there are no contacts, this picker is hidden and you go straight to the outcome.
 5. Select what happened from the list: